xSandoval21x/book-tracker/README.md

 * Add entry form allows users to add as many books as they want
 * Remove button on each row allows users to remove book entries
 * Change status button allows users to change the read status of each book
+* Entries are saved in users' local storage allowing it to be saved on reload and between sessions

 ### Project Reflection
 * This was a good project for working with an array of objects